milk-v/milkv.io/docs/duo/getting-started/arduino.md

 Example code for the buzzer module, wired according to the code comments and burned to run.
 The buzzer plays three different frequencies of beeps in a loop.

+### Buzzer Play Wave

+buzzer_play_wave source:[https://github.com/milkv-duo/duo-arduino-examples/tree/master/buzzer_play_wave](https://github.com/milkv-duo/duo-arduino-examples/tree/master/buzzer_play_wave)

+Example code for the buzzer module, wired according to the code comments and burned to run.
+The buzzer first plays seven notes in the key of C major, and then plays "Two Tigers" in a loop.

 ### HC-SR04

 hc_sr04_test source:[https://github.com/milkv-duo/duo-arduino-examples/tree/master/hc_sr04_test](https://github.com/milkv-duo/duo-arduino-examples/tree/master/hc_sr04_test)